sumasriguntupalli/sumasriguntupalli/README.md

 - 👋 Hi, I’m @sumasriguntupalli
-- 👀 I’m interested in building Machine Learning models in health care
+- 👀 I’m interested in building Machine Learning models in health care or any given field
 - 🌱 I’m currently learning Neural networks and Deep Learning
-- 💞️ I’m looking to collaborate on AI for Medical Diagnosis, Prognosis and Treatment
+- 💞️ I’m looking to collaborate on AI for Medical Diagnosis, Prognosis and Treatment, on many moe applications
 - 📫 How to reach me sumasriguntupalli@gmail.com

 <!---